AccessibilityLab/SoundModVR/README.md

 <div id="group-prioritization"></div>

 ### 1) Group Prioritization
-See example in Group Prioritization Example Scene.<br />
 The **GroupPrioritizationManager** Script has a property `Group Managers List` where you can add **GroupManager** objects.
 If these are not assigned, it will automatically search for **GroupManager** in their children Game Objects. <br />
 Each **GroupManager** will have a property `Speech Source List` you can add **SpeechSource** objects into.
 If these are not assigned, it will automatically search for **SpeechSource** in their children Game Objects.<br />
 Each **SpeechSource** should have a corresponding **AudioSource**, and initially `is Not Focused` is true.
 The `is Keyword Detected` is used in combination with the Keyword Prioritization Feature.<br />